What Is a SIP Phone & How Does It Work?

 Benefits of SIP phones

-It can be very cost-effective to upgrade to SIP phones no matter the size of your company.
+It can be very cost-effective to upgrade to SIP phones, no matter the size of your company.
 Overall, there are several advantages to using SIP phones.

 Your main use for SIP phones should be identified more than the brand of SIP phone you select.
 Think through the real-world examples of how your employees use their phones to communicate.
-Some employees need more powerful phones like a busy receptionist or a prominent business executive.

-Top Business SIP Phones for 2020
+Top-Rated Business SIP Phones

 To help you through your next telephony technology investment, we have put together a quick comparison guide of the top SIP phones available on the market today.
 Just a few notes to keep in mind: